 The camera may not be able to focus in certain situations.
 In these situations, focus lock (p.
-25) or fixed focus (p.
-50) can be used to focus on another object at the same distance as your main subject, and then the image can be recomposed to take the picture.
+25) or AF lock (p.
+79) can be used to focus on another object at the same distance as your main subject, and then the image can be recomposed to take the picture.